-Check items that need to be returned, are done so in steps 624 and 625 to the bank of first deposit to be routed back 10 through the same route that was used to clear the item.
+Check items that need to be returned, are done so in steps 624 and 625 to the bank of first deposit to be routed back 30 through the same route that was used to clear the item.
 If a paper item has been created, that item will be returned along with information showing the reason for return.
-Otherwise, the image will be used for return item purposes until the return item image is returned to the bank of first deposit's central site.
+Otherwise, the image will be used for return item purposes until the return item image is returned to the bank of first deposit's central 35 site.
 At that point, if the remote site processor 201 is able to receive an item image, the image along with the return reason will be passed to the remote site processor 201.
-If the remote site processor is not capable of receiving check data including an item image, a paper duplicate showing the 20 return reason will be printed either by the central site or by the item capture system under the direction of the central site and sent to the remote site operator 301.
-As an alternative to the central site computer or the item capture system printing the returned item the item could be printed by a print center 25 that has been set up for the purpose of printing the checks, or by third parties that have been contracted for the purpose of printing the checks.
-The unique item number assigned at capture time by either the central site or the remote site can a be included in all return images and/or returned paper 30 items to enable complete and accurate tracking of all return
+If the remote site processor is not capable of receiving check data including an item image, a paper duplicate showing the return reason 40 will be printed either by the central site or by the item capture system under the direction of the central site and sent to the remote site operator 301.
+The unique item number assigned at capture time by either the central site or the remote site can a be included in all return images and/or returned paper items to 45 enable complete and accurate tracking of all return items

-Re-deposit may be performed in steps 626, 627, 628 of items facilitated by the remote site prompting the remote site operator with instructions on how to scan and transmit the 35 returned paper item or re-deposit the endorsed image previously captured and stored.
+Re-deposit may be performed in steps 626, 627, 628 of items facilitated by the remote site prompting the remote site operator with instructions on how to scan and transmit the returned paper item or re-deposit the endorsed image previously captured and stored.
 The unique item number assigned at capture time by either the central site or the remote site facilitates both options.

-FIG. 7 is a detailed flowchart depicting the specific steps 40 for carrying out the invention in accordance with a preferred embodiment.
+FIG. 7 is a detailed flowchart depicting the specific steps for carrying out the invention in accordance with a preferred 55 embodiment.

 In a step 700, the software is loaded or otherwise made available to the remote site processor for execution.
-Those skilled in the art appreciate the various processes and steps 45 for performing loading of software into a processor such as the remote site processor.
+Those skilled in the art appreciate the various processes and steps for performing loading of software into a processor such as the 60 remote site processor.
 It is also contemplated within the scope of the present invention that the software for execution on any of the processors may take the form of embedded executable instructions.

-Query step 900 determines if deposit processing criteria, (e.g., deposit limit and endorsement information) are present at the remote site processor thereby enabling the initial check deposit processing decisions to be performed locally at the remote site processor or, alternatively, when the 55 deposit processing criteria is not local on the remote site processor, processing passes through path 906 to step 701.
+Query step 900 determines if deposit processing criteria, 65 (e.g., deposit limit and endorsement information) are present at the remote site processor thereby enabling the initial check deposit processing decisions to be performed locally at the remote site processor or, alternatively, when the deposit processing criteria is not local on the remote site processor, processing passes through path 906 to step 701.